-Lead Agency: Emergency Management Supporting Agencies: Public Works, Building Department, Borough Administration Hazard(s) of Concern: ⊠Dam Failure □Disease Outbreak □Drought ⊠Earthquake ⊠Flood ⊠Geological Hazards ⊠Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Borough lacks a Disaster Debris Management Plan to address post disaster cleanup.
-Without a plan in place, there are no identified resources in place to properly address debris and do not have identified locations for debris storage.
-Description of the Solution: The municipality will develop a disaster debris management plan.
+Lead Agency: Emergency Management Public Works, Building Department, Borough Administration Supporting Agencies: Hazard(s) of Concern: Image: Solution of the second seco Description of the Problem: are no identified nent Plan to address post disaster cleanup. resources in place to properly address debris storage.
+Description of the Solution: procedures and guidelines for responsible, and cost-effective The municipality will develop a disaster debris management plan.
 This plan will establish procedures and guidelines for managing disaster debris in a coordinated, environmentally responsible, and cost-effective manner.
 The plan will identify responsibilities for execution of the plan.
 The plan will align with permitted temporary collection areas.
 Estimated Cost: Staff time Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 5 Benefits: The action will result in increased quicker and more efficient cleanup after disaster events.
-Impact on Socially Vulnerable Populations: Not Applicable Impact on Future Development: Not Applicable Impact on Critical Facilities/Lifelines: Not Applicable Impact on Capabilities: The action will result in increased post disaster capabilities.
-Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events.
-This action will increase the capabilities to respond to these events.
-Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) ⊠ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No Action Rely on federal cleanup Rely on state cleanup Evaluation Current problem remains These services may or may not be available These services may or may not be available
+Impact on Socially Vulnerable Populations: Not Applicable Impact on Future Development: Not Applicable Impact on Critical Facilities/Lifelines: Not Applicable Impact on Capabilities: The action will result in increas sed post disaster capabilities.
+Climate Change Considerations: e frequency and severity of weather-related apabilities to respond to these events.
+Mitigation Category ⊠Local Plans and Regulations ⊡Structure and Infrastructure () □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI)) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Rely on federal clea anup These services may or may not be available Rely on state clea nup These services may or may not be available